BojianHou/FACIMS/README.md

    1. Use config file in `./EXPS` to train your model.

         ```cmd
-        python all_train.py -config EXPS/amazon_template.yml
+        python all_train.py -config EXPS/credit_template.yml
         ```

-        We have provided our template configs on *Tadpole* and *Credit* datasets.
+        We have provided our template configs on *credit card* and *drug consumption* datasets.

    2. Directly passing the changeable parameters to the training script as:

         ```cmd
-        python all_train.py --method ours --dataset amazon --N_subtask 10
+        python all_train.py --method ours --dataset credit --N_subtask 10
         ```

     Note: The config file has higher priority than the direct passed params.